tedzou/PUI2016_xy1002/HW4_xy1002/README.md

 # Extra credit

-I worked on this by my own.
+I worked on this by my own used different dataset from those for assignment 4 earlier, because it took too long due to the large data size.